 On the Water

-More than 500 lakes make up the Brainerd Lakes area, including Gull Lake, the Whitefish chain of lakes and Lake Mille Lacs, the second-largest lake in the state.
+More than 500 lakes make up the Brainerd Lakes area, including Gull Lake, the Whitefish Chain of Lakes and Lake Mille Lacs, the second-largest lake in the state.
 Boating, waterskiing, canoeing, kayaking and paddleboarding are all popular activities, and public beaches for swimming and sunning can be found on North Long Lake, Pelican Lake and at Father Hennepin State Park on Lake Mille Lacs, to name a few.

 Fishing is another big draw thanks to the wide variety of species that live in these waters, including bass, perch, northern pike, muskie, crappie and walleye.
-Visitors without their own boat can rent a pontoon, go out with an experienced guide or try launch fishing on Mille Lacs, one of the few Minnesota lakes large enough to accommodate these big group vessels.
+Visitors without their own boats can rent a pontoon, go out with an experienced guide or try launch fishing on Mille Lacs, one of the few Minnesota lakes large enough to accommodate these big group vessels.

 ATV riders will find a wide variety of trails in the Mille Lacs area, from the easy-riding, 114-mile Soo Line South Trail to the more challenging Red Top Trail, which includes an adventure loop made up of rocky, steep and rugged terrain.

 The Mille Lacs Indian Museum and Trading Post in Onamia tells the story of the area’s Ojibwe residents through interactive exhibits and life-size dioramas.
 Located on the reservation, the museum is closely tied to the people who live there today, and the adjacent trading post sells handmade crafts and other American Indian-made goods.
-Visit on Memorial Day for the annual powwow.

 In Brainerd, a former sheriff’s quarters and county jail have been converted into the Crow Wing County Historical Society.
 Step inside the old jail cell, learn about the area’s railroad and logging history, and get a glimpse into everyday life in the 1800s.